-This biscuit is moist, buttery, flavorful.
+This biscuit is moist, buttery and flavorful.
 The mix of herbs and spices is like a party in every bite.
 Everything is just about right.

 How to serve it?

 Serve it as is, or with some butter or jam on the side.
-You can also use it to make a sandwich, like this Egg Biscuit.
 This also pairs well with salad, soup or just a bread to go with any meals.
 So good.
 Enjoy every bite.
 Let me show you how I made it.

-For larger pieces, divide the dough into.
-If you want ti use it as a buns slightly flatten it when shaping it, juts liek what I have here in the photo.
+For larger pieces, divide the dough into 4 or 5.
 If you want a smaller size to share with more people, divide the biscuit dough into 6 portions.
-This serving size is great when serving it with salad, soups or just a bread to go with any meal.
+This serving size is great when serving it with salad, soups or just a biscuit on the side to go with any meal.